bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:28:16

-Right okay so in 20 years, so my Bitcoin Core node, well, I haven't upgraded my...
+Right, okay.
+So, in 20 years, if you haven't upgraded your Bitcoin Core node...
-Your Bitcoin Core node today, if you don't upgrade it, will still start checking for BIP-30 in 20 years from now?
+Your Bitcoin Core node today, if left unupgraded, will still begin checking for BIP30 two decades from now?

 Sjors Provoost: 00:28:31